nikdo/lessons-learned/redux.md

 # Redux

+Redux is the winner from all Flux implementations.
+- most popular, mentioned as winner in many discussions
+- works with react-router - same contributors
+- isomorphic in mind

 State is an object tree in a single store.
 Too change state, action has to be dispatched.
 Action describes *what happend*.
 Reducer handles action, but it doesn't mutate state, it returns new state.

 Reducer can be splitted into multiple reducers.
 They handle different actions and changing different parts of the object tree.